mpieropan/EPDilutedClassifier/README.md

 Code to reproduce the results of the paper "Expectation propagation on the diluted classifier" by Alfredo Braunstein, Thomas Gueudré, Andrea Pagnani and Mirko Pieropan [1].
+This package uses the implementation of Gaussian EP available at [2].

 ## Installation
 After dowloading the repository, open Julia, change your current directory to that of the repository and type `]` to enter the Pkg REPL.
 From there, run `activate .` and then  `instantiate` in order to install all required dependencies.
+These instructions can be executed automatically at Julia startup by including the following lines of code in the  `~/.julia/config/startup.jl` file (create the `~/.julia/config` folder and the file if not already present):

+    using Pkg
+    if isfile("Project.toml") && isfile("Manifest.toml")
+        Pkg.activate(".")
+    end

 ## Usage
 The routines needed to perform the EP inference can be found in *`SparsePerceptron.jl`* and in *`run_instances.jl`*.
 The generative models for the weights of the teacher perceptron and for the training set of patterns are implemented in *`generate_instances.jl`*.